menu

 Living in Jackson

 Jackson is a larger medium-sized city located in the state of Tennessee.
-With a population of 68,380 people and 23 constituent neighborhoods, Jackson is the ninth largest community in Tennessee.
+With a population of 68,380 people and 23 associated neighborhoods, Jackson is the ninth largest community in Tennessee.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jackson residents report their race to be Black or African-American, followed by White.
+The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include English, Irish, German, Scots-Irish, and European.

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.